 Within your social media platform, you can include a description of your scholarly work – most often generally explained in your “bio” (description of yourself featured in your social media profile).
 After you create posts (for example, tweets), all of your published work can be found easily on your timeline.
 If you include a specific hashtag (for example #workpublished) on all of your posts about publishing research, you can easily search your timeline for those specific posts in later years.

-Here is a list of guidelines for creating an Online Portfolio on social media (summary provided from Cabrera et al. (2017)):
+Here is a list of guidelines for creating an Online Portfolio on social media (summary provided by Cabrera et al. (2017)):

 - Create a social media scholarship portfolio (posting your published work on your timeline/profile), which should include: